mstksg/inCode/copy/entries/huffman-3.md

 ----------

-Hopefully from this all, you can see *pipes* as a beautiful abstraction for chaining together streaming computations in a pure, constant-space way.
+Hopefully from this all, you can see *pipes* as a beautiful abstraction for chaining together and transforming streaming computations in a pure, constant-space way.
 I hope that looking back on it all you can see everything as either a transformation of pipes, or a chaining of pipes.

 I recommend looking more into the great *pipes* documentation, joining the [pipes mailing list][pml], and trying your own streaming data projects with